Gjorgji-Noveski/maze-grpo-fine-tune/README.md

 ```

 ## Setup
+This project requires **Python 3.12.12**.
 Before running training, make sure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) installed, then create a virtual environment with `uv venv`.

 Then install the project dependencies:
 ```bash